ASUQTR-IT/wiki-backup/IT_Doc/Standard/docker-compose.md

 ### Services

 We use 3 names for our services :
-- db : for a database
 - frontend : for a web interface or another frontend
 - backend : for anykind of backend (exemple: the ldap service)
+- db : for a database

+The previous order is to be maintened

 #### The service attributes